Frequently Asked Questions

 • Do a minimum of 30 minutes moderate exercise a day

-Limiting checking your work emails to twice a day (that is, check work emails a maximum of 2 times per day).
+• Check work emails a maximum of 2 times per day

 If you have a business:

-Other challenges might be to make a minimum of 3 sales calls per day.
+• Make a minimum of 3 sales calls per day

-How to stay in touch with friends?
-Challenge yourself to email or otherwise contact a minimum of 2 friends a day.
+• Email or contact a minimum of 2 friends a day

-Most things you want to achieve can be written in the form of 'minimum/maximum' 'number' 'whatever a day' if you think about it… Sometimes it takes some imagination but it usually can be done.
+Most things you want to achieve can be written in the form of "minimum/maximum" + "number" + "whatever a day" if you think about it.
+Sometimes it takes some imagination but it usually can be done.
 The key here is to not look for perfection.
-The key is to look for something that will actually get you to where you want to be even if the formula does not quite fit.
+The key is to look for something that will actually get you to where you want to be even if the formula doesn't quite fit.